2023 Solar Incentives Guide for Pico Rivera, CA - Tax Credits & Rebates

 - within the U.S.

-Specific incentives, including ones handled by the California government or by your county/municipality, could have additional qualifications.
-Speak with your local Pico Rivera solar installer to discover what incentives your project may qualify for.
+Specific incentives, including ones handled by the California government or by your county/municipality, might have additional qualifications.
+Speak with your local Pico Rivera solar installer to learn more about what incentives your project may qualify for.

-If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Speaking with a representative from the company that installed your solar system, or any local Pico Rivera solar installer, can help you understand what incentives you can apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Talking to the company that installed your solar system, or any local Pico Rivera solar installer, can help you understand what incentives you can apply for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.